Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 They are produced by selective breeding which can be done in three ways, the first being using the dwarfism gene.

-However, miniature border collies breed this way and can have health issues, particularly heart problems and skeletal deformities.
+However, Miniature Border Collies bred this way can have health issues, in particular, heart problems and skeletal deformities.

-The second method is breeding runts of litter that are always smaller than the rest of the puppies.
-These puppies will be smaller but have the same characteristics as Border Collies.
+The second way that can be used is by breeding runts of the litter which are always smaller than the rest of the puppies.
+Their puppies will be smaller but have the same characteristics as Border Collies.

-This can be done repeatedly until the right size of a Miniature Border Collie is produced.
-However, they, too, might have health problems like heart defects and respiratory issues.
+This can be done time and time again until the right size of a Miniature Border Collie is produced.
+However, they too might have health problems like heart defects and respiratory issues.

 In addition, crossbreeding is used, usually mating the Border Collie with a much smaller dog.

-However, this doesn’t mean that you’ll get Miniature Border Collies, as they will probably have characteristics of the other breed.
+However, this doesn’t mean that you’ll actually get Miniature Border Collies as they will probably have characteristics of the other breed.

 On the other hand, you will usually get a healthier dog this way.
 Mixed breeds tend to have fewer issues with their health than purebreds.

-Miniature Border Collies grow to 18 – 22 inches in height and can weigh between 30 – 55 pounds.
+Miniature Border Collies grow to between 18 – 22 inches in height and they can weigh between 30 – 55 pounds.

-Border Collies grow to between 22 – 26 inches and weigh between 60 – 75 pounds.
+Border Collies grow to between 22 – 26 inches and they weigh between 60 – 75 pounds.

 Miniature Border Collie – What is their Temperament?

-A border collieYou’ll find that miniature versions of most breeds will have temperaments similar to those of their bigger versions, which is true of miniature border collies.
+A border collieYou’ll find that miniature versions of most breeds will have similar temperaments to their bigger versions, and this is true of Miniature Border Collies.

 Like Border Collies, they are energetic and cheerful.
 They also have the herding instinct that is so prominent in Border Collies.

-It is probably better not to adopt one if you have small children, as they can be prone to herding them.
-They see them as sheep without a woolen coat!
+It is probably better if you don’t adopt one if you have small children as they can be prone to herding them.
+They just see them as sheep without a woolen coat!

 Miniature Border Collies are very smart dogs.
 They like to be doing something.
-If you have to leave them alone in the house, leave them something to do, like a puzzle or interactive toy.
+If you have to leave them alone in the house, make sure you leave them something to do like a puzzle or interactive toy.

-They shouldn’t be left alone for too long as they can become destructive.
-They need plenty of walks and playtime outside, and then they’ll be happy.
+In reality, they shouldn’t be left alone for too long as they can become destructive.
+They need plenty of walks and playtime outside and then they’ll be happy.

 How Long do Miniature Border Collies Live?